wezm/wezm.net/v2/content/posts/2020/turning-one-hundred-tweets-into-a-blog-post.md

 So I decided I'd render the content myself.
 I also decided that I'd host the original screenshots and videos instead of saving them from the tweets.
-This was relatively time consuming as they were across a couple of computers and not named well but I found them all in the end.
+This was a little time consuming as they were across a couple of computers and not named well but I found them all in the end.

 To ensure the page wasn't enormous I used the [`loading="lazy"`][lazy-loading]